Well-posedness and stability analysis of a landscape evolution model: Introduction

 drives the formation of channels: the number of channels and their branching increase with $\mathcal{C}_I$.
 This analysis is completed by a spectral stability analysis of a spatially non homogeneous steady state where the topography is a hillslope which is divided in the middle.
 It is found numerically that there exists a critical $\mathcal{C}_I^0$ such that the steady state is stable if $\mathcal{C}_I\leq \mathcal{C}_I^0$ and unstable otherwise.\\

 The spectral study carried out in this paper is new and our analysis provides some explanations for the formation of patterns in landscapes.
 The appearance of channels on the flat plane is indeed the initial stage of development for the formation of valley and rivers in landscapes.
-The stability of the system depends on the parameters, in particular the constant of creeping $K$ plays an important role in this study.
+The stability of the system depends on the parameters, in particular the constant of creep $K$ plays an important role in this study.
 We show that there is a critical value $\bar K$ such that if $K \geq \bar K$, and if another condition on parameters is satisfied, then the system is spectrally stable at all frequencies.
 If $K < \bar K$ then there exist some wave numbers and vectors for which the system is spectrally unstable.
 Moreover, the instabilities grow as the wave vectors of the perturbations points in the direction transverse to the flow, which explains the formation of gullies and channels aligned with the direction of the fluid flow.
 We then recover qualitatively the results of \cite{bonetti2020channelization}.\\

-Our stability study is completed by direct numerical simulations, which illustrate the appearance of patterns for the nonlinear system.
-As in \cite{bonetti2020channelization, anand2020linear}, we have observed that decreasing $K$ (respectively increasing the channelization index $\mathcal{C}_I$) reinforce the channelization process.
+Finally, our stability study is completed by direct numerical simulations, which illustrate the appearance of patterns for the nonlinear system.
+The space and time scales of the model can take a large range of values, depending of the environment.
+On real landscapes, the domain size can be measured in kilometers, with a very slow erosion rate, in the order of $20-200$ millimeters per thousand year.
+In the experience on salt and plaster made in \cite{guerin_streamwise_2020}, the domain has a size of the order of ten centimeters whereas the erosion speed is around one millimeter per hour (so, much faster than in real landscape) and the fluid velocity is 1 meter per second.
+Parameters chosen in the numerical simulations are based on these experiments.
+As in \cite{anand2020linear, bonetti2020channelization}, we have observed that decreasing $K$ (respectively increasing the channelization index $\mathcal{C}_I$) reinforces the channelization process.
 Note that we have focused here on the formation of channels: unlike simulations made in \cite{lebrun_numerical_2018} where the initial state is a matured landscape, we start from a simple state and the landscape evolves by himself in the simulations. \\

 The paper is organised as follow: First, in Section~\ref{sec_model}, we describe the model and the associated system of equations.
 Then, Section~\ref{WP} is devoted to the proof of the well posedness character of the system in short time, (see Theorem~\ref{th}).
 Next, in Section~\ref{stability} we carry out a spectral stability analysis of the System~\eqref{syst-intro} linearized about a stationary solution.
 These stability results are compared to direct numerical simulations of the nonlinear system~\eqref{syst-intro} in Section~\ref{sec_cclstab}.
 Finally, Section~\ref{sec_ccl} draws a brief conclusion of the paper and provides some future perspectives.